guresberat/MyTabLayoutAndViewPagerDEMO/README.md

 # TabLayoutAndViewPagerDEMO

-- An app I made for to practice Tablayout and ViewPager.
+- An app I made to practice Tablayout and ViewPager.

 ## Built With